zackmichaels/Fall2024_CS581_HW1/README.md

-- I used the life.c provided
+- I used the life.c provided on Blackboard
-- I have also included the myscript.sh file used to run jobs
+- I have also included the myscript.sh file used to run jobs that were edited for each test case
 - No output files were used in this project